Charlotte Flair: Championship reigns (2018–2020)

 Flair was picked by Becky Lynch as her replacement in a match against Raw Women's Champion Ronda Rousey at Survivor Series on November 18, which she lost via disqualification after brutally attacking Rousey with a kendo stick and a chair, turning heel in the process.
 The following month, on December 16 at the TLC pay-per-view, Flair competed in the first ever women's Tables, Ladders, and Chairs match against both Lynch and Asuka, who would go on to win the match after Rousey pushed both Flair and Lynch off a ladder.

 At Royal Rumble on January 27, Flair competed in the women's Royal Rumble match, eliminating five women, before being last eliminated by Becky Lynch.
 As a result, Lynch earned a title match against Raw Women's Champion Ronda Rousey at WrestleMania 35.
 However, in February, Vince McMahon (kayfabe) suspended Lynch for 60 days and replaced her with Flair.
 Lynch was soon reinstated, and at Fastlane on March 10, she defeated Flair via disqualification, after Rousey attacked Lynch to give her the win, making the title match at WrestleMania a triple threat match.
 Just a few days before WrestleMania, on the March 26 episode of SmackDown, Flair defeated Asuka to win the SmackDown Women's Championship for a third time, becoming the only woman in WWE history to have won eight women's championships.
-At the event on April 7, in what was the first time that women main evented a WrestleMania event, Flair lost her championship in a Winner Takes All match for both her SmackDown and Ronda Rousey's Raw Women's Championships when Lynch pinned Rousey to win both titles.
+At the event on April 7, in what was the first time that women main-evented a WrestleMania event, Flair lost her championship in a Winner Takes All match for both her SmackDown and Ronda Rousey's Raw Women's Championships when Lynch pinned Rousey to win both titles.

 Shortly after WrestleMania, Flair continued her feud with Lynch over the SmackDown Women's Championship, stating that she had not been defeated at WrestleMania.
 She earned a rematch by defeating Bayley and at Money in the Bank on May 19, regained the title by defeating Lynch after interference from Lacey Evans.
 After the match, the two continued to attack Lynch until Bayley made the save.
-Bayley, who had won the Money in the Bank contract earlier in the night, cashed in and defeated Flair to end her reign at just 4 minutes and 52 seconds, Flair's shortest title reign of all time, and the shortest for that title respectively.
+Bayley, who had won the Money in the Bank contract earlier in the night, cashed in and defeated Flair to end her reign at just 4 minutes and 55 seconds, marking the shortest reign in the title's history.
 After Money in the Bank, Lynch focused on defending her Raw championship, putting an end to the almost year-long feud between the two.